TAFE SA delivers vocational training and education across South Australia. Our courses are offered in a variety of study modes.

 On campus learning allows you to learn in a traditional classroom environment.
 Students attend classes at set times, at the campus where they enrolled.
 This form of learning gives you the opportunity to bounce ideas off your lecturer and others within your learning group.

-On & off campus
+On and off campus

 The best of both worlds, this study mode allows you to learn online or externally for much of the course, with some elements on campus either as scheduled classes or workshops.
 This mode usually allows you to study the theory elements of a course at home, in your own time, while requiring you to be on campus to take part in practical training, where you can engage with your lecturer and peers.
 Some courses may require you to have access to a computer connected to the internet.